Contempt & Enforcement

 Sometimes court action is not over after a court ruling is reduced to a written order and signed by the judge.
 Unfortunately, some parties do not abide by the order.
 In those cases, the other side must often take the offending party back to court to enforce the order.
 This process is called filing for contempt.

 Do you need legal counsel through such a matter?
-The Charlotte family lawyers at Krusch & Sellers, P.A. can help.
-With over six decades of combined experience, we have an AV Preeminent® Rating from Martindale-Hubbell®, have been included in the Super Lawyers® list, and hold Superb Avvo ratings.
+The Charlotte family lawyers at Krusch Law, PLLC can help.
+With over four decades of combined experience, we have an AV Preeminent® Rating from Martindale-Hubbell®, have been included in the Super Lawyers® list, and hold Superb Avvo ratings.

 How Is Contempt of Court Established?